RishiDesai/FaceEnhance/README.md

 ### Setup

 1. Set up your Hugging Face token:
-   - Create a token at [Hugging Face](https://huggingface.co/settings/tokens) set it as an environment variable.
+   - Create a token at [Hugging Face](https://huggingface.co/settings/tokens)
    - Set the token as an environment variable.
 HuggingFace requires login for downloading Flux:
      ```
      export HUGGINGFACE_TOKEN=your_token_here
-     ```
-    - Set the Hugging Face cache directory:
-      ```
      export HF_HOME=/path/to/your/huggingface_cache
      ```
-      Models will be downloaded here and then symlinked to ./ComfyUI/models/.
+   - Models will be downloaded to `$HF_HOME` and then symlinked to `./ComfyUI/models/`

-2. Create virtual environment:
+2. Create the virtual environment:
    ```
    python -m venv venv
    source venv/bin/activate
    python -m pip install -r requirements.txt
    ```

-3. Run installation script:
+3. Run the install script:
    ```
    python install.py
    ```

-This script will:
+This will
-- Install all required dependencies to your venv
+- Install ComfyUI, custom nodes, and required dependencies to your venv
-- Install ComfyUI and required custom nodes
-- Download and install all required models (Flux.1-dev, ControlNet, text encoders, PuLID, and more)
+- Download all required models (Flux.1-dev, ControlNet, text encoders, PuLID, and more)

 ## Configuration